Kotelnikovekb/go_form/README.md

   Set and reset errors anywhere in your code,
   without needing to use `setState()`.
   Error display is fully automated and updates without unnecessary re-renders.

+- **Debounced value changes**
+  Fields can debounce rapid input changes using `debounceDuration`, reducing unnecessary processing or validations.

+- **Asynchronous validation**
+  Add `asyncValidator` to a field to perform validation that requires waiting for server responses or background checks.
+  Use `formController.validateAsync()` to trigger validation across all fields.

+- **Advanced focus management**
+  The `FormController` provides built-in methods for controlling focus between fields:
+  - `focus(String name)` – focuses the field with the given name.
+  - `unfocus(String name)` – removes focus from the specified field.
+  - `unfocusAll()` – removes focus from all fields.
+  - `focusNext(String name)` – moves focus to the next field.
+  - `focusPrevious(String name)` – moves focus to the previous field.
+  - `focusFirstError()` – focuses the first field that has a validation error.
+  - `hasFocus(String name)` – returns `true` if the field is currently focused.
+  - `hasError(String name)` – returns `true` if the field currently has an error.

 ---